Group cleaning up old oil wells says Alberta government rules inadequate | CBC News

 "Material uncertainties exist around their ability to continue as a going concern."

-"Pieridae Energy Limited (has) limited on-hand financial resources to address the current and future liabilities associated with operating the assets," said Canadian Natural Resources.
+"Pieridae Energy Limited [has] limited on-hand financial resources to address the current and future liabilities associated with operating the assets," said Canadian Natural Resources.

 "If the licence transfers are allowed, there is a high probability that Pieridae will be unable to respond to circumstances should any operational, health, safety or environmental problems arise."